FarronF/limerick-council-meetings/meetings/2023/04/11-Monthly Meeting of Municipal District of Adare-Rathkeale/Minutes - Monthly Meeting of Municipal District of Adare-Rathkeale - 14th March 2023.md

  €1,000 to Rathkeale Community Council.

- €2,500 to Adare Recreation and Community Complex CLG t/a Manor Fields Adare.--- 4
+ €2,500 to Adare Recreation and Community Complex CLG t/a Manor Fields Adare.
+---
+4

 On the proposal of Councillor Keary, seconded by Councillor Collins, it was agreed to